botlabs-gg/yagpdb/lib/go-reddit/README.md

 ## Authentication

 Many endpoints in the Reddit API require OAuth2 authentication to access.
 To get started, register an app at https://www.reddit.com/prefs/apps and be sure to note the ID, secret, and redirect URI.
 These values will be used to construct the Authenticator to generate a client with OAuth access.
-The following is an example of creating an authenticated client using a manual approach:
+The following is an example of quackreating an authenticated client using a manual approach:

 ````Go
 package main